Johnny Kitagawa sexual abuse scandal: Subsequent allegations and 2023 scandal

-Following the lawsuit, in 2005, Shogo Kiyama, a former Johnny Jr., published a book criticizing how broadcasters never reported Kitagawa's case and he was never punished in spite of the allegations.
+Following the lawsuit, in 2005, Shogo Kiyama, a former Johnny's Jr. member, published a book criticizing how broadcasters never reported Kitagawa's case and he was never punished in spite of the allegations.
 Kiyoshi Matsuo, a Japanese record producer, who had mentioned Kitagawa's sexual harassment allegations in various media, had his management contract terminated in the middle of the period by Smile Company, to which he had belonged.
 He stated that Mariya Takeuchi and her husband Tatsuro Yamashita, who also belong to the company, agreed with the company's policy.

-Shortly after Kitagawa's death in July 2019, Shūkan Bunshun posted another sexual assault allegation from a former Johnny Jr. member, who alleged that his first kiss was with Kitagawa, and that because he resisted his advances, he was relegated to the corner of the stage during performances.
+Shortly after Kitagawa's death in July 2019, Shūkan Bunshun posted another sexual assault allegation from a former Johnny's Jr. member, who alleged that his first kiss was with Kitagawa, and that because he resisted his advances, he was relegated to the corner of the stage during performances.
 In January 2021, Koki Maeda, a former member of 7 Men Samurai, stated through an interview with Arama!
 Japan that he was "certain" there were sexual relations between Kitagawa and Johnny's Jr. because he "had the privilege of deciding who deserved to debut".
 Moments after the interview was published, Maeda recanted his statement.

 In March 2023, the BBC released a documentary centered on the sexual abuse claims against Kitagawa, Predator: The Secret Scandal of J-Pop, presented by Mobeen Azhar, who investigated why public opinion of him was still favourable at the time.
 Azhar started researching the topic in 2019 following Kitagawa's death.
 Throughout production of this documentary, Azhar and Inman stated that, with the exception of Shūkan Bunshun, Japanese media and industry professionals generally declined to talk to them, and they were advised multiple times not to create the documentary.
-Some commentators pointed out the irony of the BBC making the documentary when they had previously employed sexual abusers including Jimmy Savile and Rolf Harris.
 In response to the documentary, Johnny & Associates stated that they were creating "transparent organizational structures" that would be announced later in the year.